szymonmichalski/starid-1/docs/index.md

 neural machine translation [baseline framework](https://github.com/tensorflow/nmt) is working. next step is getting geometric and identifier languages into the framework. this involves a vocabulary for each, containing frequent words. we'll focus on identifying the first ten stars and explore what their vocabularies look like.

-initial vocabularies for ten stars are ready. images with less than six stars are being dropped, and turns out there are less than six stars in any of the images for starndx four. stars with few neighbors are hard to identify.
+initial vocabularies for ten stars are ready. images with less than six stars are being dropped, and turns out there are less than six stars in any of the images for starndx four. stars with few neighbors are harder to identify...

 *5.11.2017*